dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 - NodeJS

 ### 4.2.
 PHP
-- In year `1994 Rasmus Lerdorf` has written a set of CGI scripts to track a visitor to his online resume.
+- In the year `1994 Rasmus Lerdorf` has written a set of CGI scripts to track a visitor to his online resume.
 He opens sources the scripts and named it Personal Home Page (PHP).
 - In 1997 developers named `Andi Gutmans and Zeev Suraski` rewrote the existing parser and released PHP 3.0, renaming it HyperText PreProcessor.
-- As PHP was free and open source it attracted a wide community of developers
+- As PHP was free and open-source it attracted a wide community of developers
-- PHP paired with other open source tools like Linux, Apache, and MySQL
+- PHP paired with other open-source tools like Linux, Apache, and MySQL
-- PHP was very easy to learn so it became one of the most important and widely used back end/server side scripting language to build robust/dynamic sites
+- PHP was very easy to learn so it became one of the most important and widely used back end/server-side scripting languages to build robust/dynamic sites
 - PHP is embedded within HTML but .php, .asp, .cfm pages must process/render on the server before it displays in browser
-- Note - .php, .asp, .cfm or any other server-side scripting files will not run locally, you just need some software like MAMP, WAMP, XAMPP to set/create server environment on local
+- Note - .php, .asp, .cfm or any other server-side scripting files will not run locally, you just need some software like MAMP, WAMP, XAMPP to set/create a server environment on local

 ### 4.3.
-Popular Server Side Languages
+Popular Server-Side Languages
 - **JSP (Java Server Pages)**
   - Part of the larger Java framework and used by Java programmers
   - Scripts are combinations of XML and Java scriptlets
-  - Used in enterprise level sites but can be used for any sized sites or applications
+  - Used in enterprise-level sites but can be used for any sized sites or applications
 - **.NET**
-  - VB .NET is referred as .NET but its part of the larger .NET framework
+  - VB .NET is referred to as .NET but its part of the larger .NET framework
-  - Used in enterprise level sites or applications
+  - Used in enterprise-level sites or applications
 - **ColdFusion (Adobe ColdFusion)**
-  - ColdFusion is added to the page through its own markup language called as CFML much like HTML
+  - ColdFusion is added to the page through its own markup language called CFML much like HTML
 - **Python**
-  - Powerful open source multi-purpose development language
+  - Powerful open-source multi-purpose development language
 - **Ruby**
-  - General purpose development language
+  - General-purpose development language
-  - Its popular due to Ruby-on-Rails web framework
+  - It is popular due to the Ruby-on-Rails web framework

 ### 4.4.
 Dealing with Data
-- Data used in websites/applications must stored in Database for future uses and retrievals like User Name, Password, Authentication details, Profile, Product list, Pricing and so on
+- Data used in websites/applications must store in Database for future uses and retrievals like User Name, Password, Authentication details, Profile, Product list, Pricing, and so on
-- At client side ie in the browser due to security purpose, we can store a very less and limited amount of data
+- At the client-side ie in the browser due to security purposes, we can store a very less and limited amount of data
 - DBMS (Database Management System)
   - Store data in tables
 - RDBMS (Relational Database Management System)